What is Rolfing?

 Rolfing® is a system of soft tissue manipulation and movement education that organizes the whole body in gravity.
 Rolfing affects the body's posture and structure by manipulating the myofascial system (connective tissue).
 Research has demonstrated that Rolfing creates more efficient muscle use, allows the body to conserve energy, and creates more economical and refined patterns of movement.

 Like "golf" but with an r instead of g.

 Where did the name and practice come from?

 Rolfing is named after its creator, Dr. Ida P. Rolf, who originally referred to the work as Structural Integration.
 Read more about Dr. Rolf on our main rolfing introduction page.

 Is Rolfing covered by insurance?

-While not typically covered by insurance, Rolfing is covered by HSA(Health Savings Account) and FSA(Flexible Spending Account) plans although depending on your plan you may need a doctor's note for it.
+While not typically covered by insurance in North Carolina, Rolfing is usually covered by HSA(Health Savings Account) and FSA(Flexible Spending Account) plans although depending on your plan you may need a doctor's note for it.

 If your insurance does cover Rolfing, I am happy to provide invoices for your use in filing insurance claims but I do not have the resources to file claims for clients.